Service Provider and Employment Specialist

 Supported Employment Services:

-Supported employment is an approach to vocational rehabilitation that assists participants with a most significant disability in finding and keeping a job that pays a competitive wage, is consistent with the unique strengths, abilities, interests, and informed choice of the individuals, provides the support necessary for the participants including youths with a significant disability to be successful in the workplace.
+Supported employment is an approach to vocational rehabilitation that assists participants with a significant disability in finding and keeping a job that pays a competitive wage, is consistent with the unique strengths, abilities, interests, and informed choice of the individuals, provides the support necessary for the participants including youths with a significant disability to be successful in the workplace.

 Workforce Graduation Event: You did it!